Danielle BluntSystems Hustler + Social Engineer

 Danielle Blunt (she/her) is a NYC-based Dominatrix, a full-spectrum doula and sex worker rights activist.
 She has her Masters in Public Health and researches the intersection of public health, sex work and equitable access to tech.
 She served as the former care coordinator to Persist Health Project.
-She is currently working on Hacking//Hustling's ongoing study on the effects of FOSTA-SESTA.
+She is a co-author of Hacking//Hustling's ongoing study on the effects of FOSTA-SESTA and the Removal of Backpage.
 She enjoys watching her community thrive and making men cry.

 Daly BarnettData Witch

 Daly Barnett (she/her) is a software engineer and privacy advocate.
 She is the founder of t4tech, an organization that facilitates free tech education workshops for trans and gender-nonconforming people.

 Ariel WolfResearcher / Data Analyst